chinapedia/wikipedia.abstract.en/Page/Maple_syrup.md

 Indigenous peoples

-Sugar-Making_Among_the_Indians_in_the_North.gif Indigenous peoples living in northeastern North America were the first groups known to have produced maple syrup and maple sugar.
+Indigenous peoples living in northeastern North America were the first groups known to have produced maple syrup and maple sugar.
 According to aboriginal oral traditions, as well as archaeological evidence, maple tree sap was being processed into syrup long before Europeans arrived in the region.[13]
 There are no authenticated accounts of how maple syrup production and consumption began,[14] but various legends exist; one of the most popular involves maple sap being used in place of water to cook venison served to a chief.[15]
 Other stories credit the development of maple syrup production to Nanabozho, Glooskap, or the squirrel.
 Aboriginal tribes developed rituals around sugar-making, celebrating the Sugar Moon (the first full moon of spring) with a Maple Dance.
 Many aboriginal dishes replaced the salt traditional in European cuisine with maple sugar or syrup.[16]

 The Algonquians recognized maple sap as a source of energy and nutrition.
 At the beginning of the spring thaw, they used stone tools to make V-shaped incisions in tree trunks; they then inserted reeds or concave pieces of bark to run the sap into buckets, which were often made from birch bark.[17]
 The maple sap was concentrated either by dropping hot cooking stones into the buckets[18] or by leaving them exposed to the cold temperatures overnight and disposing of the layer of ice that formed on top.[19]

 European colonists

-Sugar_Making_in_Canada,_1852._By_Cornelius_Krieghoff_(1815-1872).jpg

 In the early stages of European colonization in northeastern North America, local Indigenous peoples showed the arriving colonists how to tap the trunks of certain types of maples during the spring thaw to harvest the sap.
 André Thevet, the "Royal Cosmographer of France", wrote about Jacques Cartier drinking maple sap during his Canadian voyages.[20]
 By 1680, European settlers and fur traders were involved in harvesting maple products.
 However, rather than making incisions in the bark, the Europeans used the method of drilling tapholes in the trunks with augers.
 During the 17th and 18th centuries, processed maple sap was used primarily as a source of concentrated sugar, in both liquid and crystallized-solid form, as cane sugar had to be imported from the West Indies.[21]